MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 ### Data Dictionary:

-This dataset contains 7 columns and 924 rows.
+The dataset consists of 7 columns with their corresponding data types:

 | Column Name                | Column Datatype |
 | :------------------------- | :-------------: |